baens/blog.baens.net/content/posts/postgres-vault-dev-workspace.md

 The database section is a fairly straight forward postgres docker setup.
 We add the SSL files to the docker container (line 6) and the script to be run on startup (line 7).
 We also expose the ports to other apps that I am developing can actually hit this when it is running (line 9).
 The last bits are environment variables to setup the initial database (line 11 - 13).
 Those last ones you can tweak to what ever you desire, these are just some defaults I've picked.

 The vault section is mostly straight forward.
-In the environment section we actually have to add our token twice.
-Once as `VAULT_DEV_ROOT_TOKEN ID` (line 21) and `VAULT_TOKEN` (line 22).
-These values should be the same.
-We have to define it twice because we are
+In the environment variables (starting line 20) we have two definitions, one for our token, another one for the address of the running vault instance.
+The first is the token we use for our dev server as well as accessing that server (remember: we define the token and use it in our script for the dev server).
+The address needs to be defined because by default vault will try and use https.
+Looks kind of silly that you need to define the local server, but that's alright.
+The next part is adding our script that will run and configure the Vault server.

 # Actually using this